quixio/quix-samples/csharp/transformations/empty-template/README.md

 ## Content of the sample
 - HelloWorldModel.sln: The solution file describing what projects to include
-- HelloWorldModel/Program.cs: contains logic necessary to connect to kafka topic and consume a stream, process the data and publish it back to kafka in different topic.
+- HelloWorldModel/Program.cs: contains logic necessary to connect to Kafka topic and consume a stream, process the data and publish it back to Kafka in different topic.
 - HelloWorldModel/HelloWorldModel.csproj: the project file which holds together the project and describes some build related details

 ## Contribute